 LGBT History Month 2019

 LGBT History Month is observed across the UK each February.
-Canterbury Christ Church University and CCCCq (our LGBT+ Staff Network) invites you to a series of thought provoking events that are open to all: staff, students, friends, and the wider community.
+Canterbury Christ Church University and CCCCq (our LGBT+ Staff Network) hosted a series of thought provoking events that are open to all: staff, students, friends, and the wider community.

 Raising the Flag